MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ## CredSSP

-You can use the [Credential Security Support Provider (CredSSP)][credssp] for authentication.
+You can use the [Credential Security Support Provider (CredSSP)][12] for authentication.
 CredSSP caches credentials on the remote server (_ServerB_), so using it opens you up to credential theft attacks.
 If the remote computer is compromised, the attacker has access to the user's credentials.
 CredSSP is disabled by default on both client and server computers.
 You should enable CredSSP only in the most trusted environments.
 For example, a domain administrator connecting to a domain controller because the domain controller is highly trusted.

-For more information about security concerns when using CredSSP for PowerShell Remoting, see [Accidental Sabotage: Beware of CredSSP][beware].
+For more information about security concerns when using CredSSP for PowerShell Remoting, see [Accidental Sabotage: Beware of CredSSP][19].

-For more information about credential theft attacks, see [Mitigating Pass-the-Hash (PtH) Attacks and Other Credential Theft][pth].
+For more information about credential theft attacks, see [Mitigating Pass-the-Hash (PtH) Attacks and Other Credential Theft][18].

-For an example of how to enable and use CredSSP for PowerShell remoting, see [Enable PowerShell "Second-Hop" Functionality with CredSSP][credssp-psblog].
+For an example of how to enable and use CredSSP for PowerShell remoting, see [Enable PowerShell "Second-Hop" Functionality with CredSSP][15].

 ### Pros